From the moment we wake up, we consume a crazy high amount of content.

 Treat it like your #1 content hub.
 Grow and expand it, weekly if not daily.

 Here at Express Writers, we publish the majority of the content on our site.
 The combined abilities of our experienced writers allow us to create quality content that brings in revenue while also helping our audience.
-We post a few times a week, with posts between 1,500 and 4,000 words.
-Once a week, a Twitter chat recap in our dedicated chat section is also created and shared.
+We post once a week minimum, with posts between 1,500 and 4,000 words.
+Once a month, a Twitter chat recap in our dedicated chat section is also created and shared.
 Our content is consistent, well-researched, and published following a specific timeframe.
 Topics are planned and thought out with care.

 Your blog content can be an amazing resource for your audience.
 Here’s why: